Ffyud/mijn-website-jekyll/_posts/2021-12-19-set-up-a-basic-gatling-test.md

 - Add expectations (i.e. Assertions): [Assertions](https://gatling.io/docs/gatling/reference/current/core/assertions/)
 - Put your Gatling tests in an automated pipeline: [Jenkins Plugin](https://gatling.io/docs/gatling/reference/current/extensions/jenkins_plugin/)

-There is also a *Gatling Recorder* which allows you to "record" the networktraffic while using an application.
-That traffic will then be saved to a *HAR file* that you can then insert in your testclass.
+There is also a [Gatling Recorder](https://gatling.io/docs/gatling/reference/current/http/recorder/) which allows you to "record" the network traffic while using an application.
+That traffic will then be saved to a *HAR file* that you can then insert in your test class.